Bootstrap#

 could use analogous data to support

-Draw a random sample with replacement from the sample set or Monte Carlo simulate from the CDF (if available).
+For \(i = \alpha, \ldots, n\) data, do the following, draw a random sample with replacement from the sample set or Monte Carlo simulate from the CDF (if available).

 Calculate a realization of the summary statistic of interest from the \(n\) samples, e.g. \(m^\ell\), \(\sigma^2_{\ell}\).
-Return to 3 for another realization.

 Compile and summarize the \(L\) realizations of the statistic of interest.

 This is a very powerful method.
-Let’s try it out.
+Let’s try it out!

 Load the Required Libraries#